-Winners of the Outstanding Dissertation and Capstone Project Awards
+Winners of the Outstanding Dissertation and DNP Project Awards

 DESCRIPTION OF DISSERTATION

 Background and Significance: Retinopathy of prematurity (ROP) is a potentially blinding disorder estimated to affect 14,000 to 16,000 infants with 500-700 becoming legally blind annually.
 It is known to be associated with preterm birth, low birth weight, and the use of oxygen.
 An optimal oxygen saturation range of 85-93% is often targeted to minimize the risk of either hypoxia or hyperoxia.
 Maintaining premature infants within the targeted range can be difficult with many infants spending significant amounts of time both above 93% and below 85%.

 Purpose/Objective(s) and/or Specific Aims: The purpose of this research was to evaluate whether the development of ROP can be explained by the average percentage of time in a 24-hour period that the infant spends out of the targeted oxygen saturation range in the weeks prior to the development of ROP or retinal maturity.
 Additionally, the effect of higher oxygen saturation targets while an infant is receiving 21% oxygen was evaluated to determine whether this increases the risk of developing ROP.
 Finally, the study addressed whether death before discharge can be explained using the average percentage of time during 24-hours that the infant spends out of the targeted oxygen saturation range.